 I'm sure I did as a very young child, perhaps even a toddler.

-He and his family moved away and then he died rather unexpectedly when I was very young.
+he died rather unexpectedly when I was very young.

 Until watching this video, he had been merely a handsome face